KimiZhong/Web_Blog_Application/README.md

 cannot modify postings or other users' comments.

-This web blog application is built based on the Client-Server architecture, the Model-View-Controller model, and the Active Record Dsign Pattern associated with SQLite Database to store persistent blog data.
+This web blog application is built based on the Client-Server architecture, the Model-View-Controller model, and the Active Record Dsign Pattern.

+Persistent blog data and post/comment association is stored in SQLite Database using the Object-Relational Mapping (ORM).

+User input data is validated on client-side (JavaScript, HTML5) and server-side (Model-level, DB stored procedures) to avoid attacks such as SQL injection, buffer overflow, cross-site scripting, etc.

+Copyright (c) 2014 Kimi Zhong.
+Released under the MIT license.
+See LICENSE for details.